Springe direkt zu Inhalt

 Image Credit: Christian Demarco

-Professor Lora Anne Viola, political scientist at the John F. Kennedy Institute for North American Studies, Freie Universität Berlin, and member of the Cluster of Excellence SCRIPTS.
+Professor Lora Anne Viola, political scientist at the John F. Kennedy Institute for North American Studies, Freie Universität Berlin, and PI at the Cluster of Excellence SCRIPTS.

 Image Credit: Christian Demarco

-“Critical thinking and a pluralistic culture of debate are taught at universities, and scientific work often brings uncomfortable truths to light.
-This stands in diametrical opposition to the image of society held by authoritarian populists,” says Tanja Börzel.
+“Critical thinking and a pluralistic culture of debate are taught at universities, and scientific research frequently reveals inconvenient or unsettling truths.
+This directly contradicts the image of society upheld by authoritarian populists,” says Tanja Börzel.
 “Academic freedom is a central pillar of liberal societies – and these days it is subject to massive pressure.”

 Börzel opened the panel discussion that was part of the university’s Semester Focus on Academic Freedom with a welcome speech in which she also outlined the work of SCRIPTS.
-On May 22, 2025, the German Research Council announced that the Cluster of Excellence, which conducts research on how and why liberal democracies are under pressure and being attacked, had been granted seven more years of funding as part of the German government’s Excellence Strategy.
+On May 22, 2025, the German Research Foundation announced that the Cluster of Excellence, which explores the causes and dynamics of the growing pressures on liberal democracies, had been awarded an additional seven years of funding under the German government’s Excellence Strategy.
 Research in the second funding period will concentrate on what makes democracies resilient.

-Kathrin Zippel, Einstein Professor of Sociology and Gender Studies at the Institute of Sociology, Freie Universität Berlin, has felt the pressure of the US administration herself.
+Kathrin Zippel, Einstein Professor of Sociology and Gender Studies at the Institute of Sociology, Freie Universität Berlin, and SCRIPTS PI has felt the pressure of the US administration herself.
 She taught and conducted research at Northeastern University in Boston for twenty years before she joined Freie Universität in 2022.

 At the event, Zippel reported on her experiences in a National Science Foundation funded research project in the USA.
 “The National Science Foundation sent us an email announcing that we were no longer allowed to use funds previously approved, but this was rescinded a short time later,” she says.
 “Some universities demanded a commitment to no longer take any measures or actions in the area of diversity and inclusion.”